Null Distance and Gromov-Hausdorff Convergence of Warped Product Spacetimes: Background

 \begin{thm} Let $(X_j,d_j)$ be a sequence of metric spaces and $(X_{\infty},d_{\infty})$ a desired limiting metric space.
 If for all $j \in \N$ there exists a $\frac{1}{j}-isometry$ $f:X_j\rightarrow X_{\infty}$ then $(X_j,d_j)$ converges to $(X_{\infty},d_{\infty})$ in the Gromov-Hausdorff sense. \end{thm}

 We also note that a Gromov-Hausdorff limit of Alexandrov spaces converges to a metric space which is also an Alexandrov space (See Proposition 10.7.1 \cite{BBI}).
 Hence, there is already a synthetic notion of sectional curvature defined for spacetimes (Lorentzian length spaces) with the null distance.
 It would be interesting to explore further the usefulness of this definition in the case of spacetimes and Lorentzian length spaces.
+It should also be noted that synthetics curvature bounds have been defined on Lorentzian length spaces by M. Kunzinger and C. S\"{a}mann \cite{KCS} and have been previously defined on Lorentzian manifolds by S. Harris \cite{SH}.
+It could be interesting to compare the Alexandrov spaces one obtains from the null distance to the curvature bounds defined in \cite{KCS, SH}.